 A low-level positive result is therefore one which identifies the presence of COVID-19 but only in small amounts.
-This might mean that the individual is yet to fully develop an illness or that they might be only slightly affected.
-Although at present they therefore pose no significant risk to the community, they will nonetheless be observed and isolated as per AIGs protocols.
+This might mean that the individuals are yet to fully develop an illness or that they might be only slightly affected.
+Although they therefore pose no significant risk to the community, they will nonetheless be observed and isolated as per AIGs protocols.

-What will happen to the individual now?
+What will happen to the two individuals now?

-The individual has been placed into individual isolation and will be monitored by medical staff.
+The two people have been placed into individual isolation and will be monitored by medical staff.
 At present they are asymptomatic, so are not displaying any symptoms of COVID-19, and are otherwise fit and well.